musahas/hasmus/README.md

 I'm Mosa, a passionate Data Analyst and ETL Developer.
 I thoroughly enjoy exploring the field of Data Analytics and programming languages such as Python, Javascript, and SQL.
 I am particularly fascinated by Machine Learning and Big Data and constantly seek opportunities to deepen my knowledge in these areas.

-Skills: T-SQL, Python, R, JavaScript, Machine Learning, Big Data, Tableau, Power BI
+Skills: MS-Excel, VB Scripting, T-SQL, SSIS, SSRS, Tableau, Power BI